Antvirf/az-104-notes/2 Manage identities and governance in Azure/8 Enable Azure AD Self-service password reset.md

 ### Notes for administrator accounts

 * Security questions are NOT available as an auth method.
 * Two-method authentication requirement policy is always applied to administrator-role accounts, regardless of the setting for regular users.

 ## Notes on AAD Connect & cloud sync

-SSPR can be deployed with writeback using AAD connect or cloud sync, to enable syncing changed passwords across domains.
+SSPR can be deployed with write back using AAD connect or cloud sync, to enable syncing changed passwords across domains.
 Cloud sync may also help with higher availability by not relying on a single AAD connect.

 [Read more about this topic: Comparing AAD Connect sync vs. Cloud sync](https://docs.microsoft.com/en-us/azure/active-directory/cloud-sync/what-is-cloud-sync#how-is-azure-ad-connect-cloud-sync-different-from-azure-ad-connect-sync)